sjksingh/postgres-ops-playbook/notes/svc-report/vacuum-troubleshooting.md

 flush_lag_mb:        0.008 MB   ← Only 8 KB behind!
 ```

-**🎉 KEY FINDING**: Despite running for 7 days, Debezium replication is **HEALTHY** and keeping up in real-time.
+**KEY FINDING**: Despite running for 7 days, Debezium replication is **HEALTHY** and keeping up in real-time.
 This is NOT blocking VACUUM!

 ```sql
 -- Check transaction age (wraparound risk)